MaxenceBdu/poketudiant/README.md

 ## Start the client

-Go to client folder and executes client.jar
+Go to client folder and execute client.jar

 ## How to play